ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 cannot understand it.
 If I were not afraid of judging harshly, I should be almost tempted to say that there is a strong appearance of duplicity in all this.
-But I will endeavour to banish every painful thought, and think only of what will make me happy--your affection, and the invariable kindness of my dear uncle and aunt.
+But I will endeavour to banish every painful thought, and think only of what will make me happy -- your affection, and the invariable kindness of my dear uncle and aunt.
 Let me hear from you very soon.
 Miss Bingley said something of his never returning to Netherfield again, of giving up the house, but not with any certainty.
 We had better not mention it.
 I am extremely glad that you have such pleasant accounts from our friends at Hunsford.
 Pray go to see them, with Sir William and Maria.
-I am sure you will be very comfortable there.--Yours, etc."
+I am sure you will be very comfortable there. -- Yours, etc."

 This letter gave Elizabeth some pain; but her spirits returned as she considered that Jane would no longer be duped, by the sister at least.